When 37 processed foods were analyzed by researchers, they found some surprising sources of hidden sodium.

 Some of the salads in this survey contain over half of the recommended daily amount of salt for an adult in just one order of salad.
 Over a period of time, eating a diet that is heavy on the salt can increase your risk of raised blood pressure, which can lead to heart disease and stroke.

 The main problem: Salt makes food taste better.
 It's really difficult to alter a recipe by removing salt and still retain a pleasing taste.
 When restaurants and food manufacturers have launched low-sodium products, they haven't sold as well as their salted counterparts.Watch your salt intake for better heart health.
-Another good way to help maintain a healthy heart is with our Health Heart Essentials™.
-This easy to take supplement contains Vitamin E, a powerful antioxidant which provides many benefits.
+Another good way to help maintain a healthy heart is with our Omega 3-6-9 Complex Gummy.
+This supplement contains Vitamin E, a powerful antioxidant that provides many benefits in addition to the Omega Oils